orbingol/NURBS-Python/docs/visualization_splitting.rst

 Bézier Decomposition
 ====================

-The following figures illustrate Bézier cecomposition capabilities of NURBS-Python.
+The following figures illustrate Bézier decomposition capabilities of NURBS-Python.
 Let's start with the most obvious one, a full circle with 9 control points.
 It also is possible to directly  generate this shape via ``geomdl.shapes`` module.